seprab/playrpgdate/readme.md

 ## Disclaimer

 This repository incorporates the submodule [playdate-cpp](https://github.com/nstbayless/playdate-cpp).
 Please refer to its README for guidance on configuration and setup.

+I tested this one:
-This project has been developed and tested on a Mac M1, running Sonoma 14.15.
+- Mac M1, running Sonoma 14.15.
+- Win 11

 ## Additional requirements to the official guide
 - PLaydate SDK path Environment variable is required!